kelr/go-twitch-api/README.md

 # go-twitch-api

-This library provides access to the Helix Twitch API.
+This library provides access to the [Helix Twitch API](https://dev.twitch.tv/docs/api/reference).

+It handles both app access as well as user access tokens.
+All tokens used are automatically refreshed.

 Note: This is a work in progress and a project to help me learn Go :).
 May not provide full functionality.